5 Tips to Add Movement to Your Mix with Stutter Edit 2

 To make a bass feel truly one with the mix, we often need to emphasize its high midrange presence so that it cuts through the other elements.
 If we focus solely on a bass’s bottom, it might get buried in dense mixes, and may disappear on narrow-range playback systems.

 In the past, I’ve recommended parallel limiting and modulation techniques to help the bass cut through.
-Now I’d like to turn your attention to Stutter Edit 2 for this purpose.
+Now I’d like to turn your attention to

 With this plug-in, you have tons of different ways to add that much-needed presence to any bass.
 Observe this synth: